Abruzzo: Medieval and Renaissance hill towns

 In 2015, the American organization Live and Invest Overseas included Abruzzo on its list of World's Top 21 Overseas Retirement Havens.
-The study was based on such factors as climate, infrastructure, health care, safety, taxes, cost of living and more.
-In 2017 the Chamber of Commerce of Pescara presented Abruzzo region to the Annual conference of Live and Invest Overseas in the U.S. city of Orlando, Florida.
+The study was based on such factors as climate, infrastructure, health care, safety, taxes, and cost of living.
+In 2017, the Chamber of Commerce of Pescara presented Abruzzo region to the annual conference of Live and Invest Overseas in the U.S. city of Orlando, Florida.
 One year later, in October 2018, Live and Invest Overseas held its first conference in Abruzzo.

 Universities

 There are three universities in the Abruzzo region: